The Dynamic Albuquerque Housing Market

 Pending Sales (aka Under Contract)

-This is the number of residential properties that were listed for sale in Albuquerque’s metro each month.
-This is a key indicator when evaluating the supply side of the supply vs demand mix.
+The number of new listings (made active) in the month.
+This is a key indicator when evaluating the supply side of the supply vs demand mix for the Albuquerque Housing Market.

 Days On Market

-Days On Market (DOM) refers to the number of days a property is listed for sale before it comes off the market as a Pending sale.
-It is helpful in evaluating the demand and shorter DOM indicates a faster-moving market, and longer DOM suggests a slower market.
-DOM is measured in average and median.
+Days On Market (DOM) is the days a home is for sale before it comes off the market as Pending (from Active in the MLS to Pending in the MLS).
+It helps evaluate the demand and sales pace.
+We show DOM as average and median.

 Showing Activity (Foot Traffic) Single-Family Homes in Albuquerque